 Generally, you are subject to the policies in effect when you first matriculate into your graduate program.
-Minor changes in policy that will not affect your progress toward a degree may be implemented immediately when that is determined to be in the best interest of students and/or the University or if the changes are required by a legislative or regulatory body.
+Minor changes in policy that will not negatively affect your progress toward a degree may be implemented immediately when that is determined to be in the best interest of students and/or the University or if the changes are required by a legislative or regulatory body.
+Any subsequent changes to the Handbook will not disadvantage the student.

 These changes, along with all other substantive changes, will be noted in the "Changes to Graduate School Policy, Annotated" page(s) of this handbook.
 We strongly recommend that you consult the most current version of the handbook (linked here) each time you need a policy reference to ensure that you are accessing the most current information.
+Enrolled students who wish instead to follow the current Policy & Procedure Handbook should first meet with their academic advisor or program coordinator to discuss the advantages and disadvantages of this decision.